YuDongNam/trade-forecating-NHiTS/README.md

 - **Batch Size**: 32
 - **Learning Rate**: 1e-3
 - **Scaler**: StandardScaler
+- **Dropout Rate**: 0.1 (for Monte Carlo Dropout)
+- **MC Samples**: 100 (number of samples for confidence intervals)

 These can be modified in `config/train.yaml`.

+### Confidence Intervals (Monte Carlo Dropout)

+The pipeline uses **Monte Carlo Dropout** to estimate prediction uncertainty and generate 95% confidence intervals:

+1. **Training**: Model is trained with dropout enabled
+2. **Prediction**: Model is set to training mode (dropout active) and multiple predictions are generated
+3. **Uncertainty**: Confidence intervals are computed from the distribution of predictions

+This approach provides uncertainty quantification without requiring the model to explicitly support prediction intervals.

 ### Exogenous Variables